 Robin Hood Energy score breakdown

-Below we show more details about Robin Hood Energy’s score from our latest survey.
-Scroll down to to find out what Robin Hood Energy's customers really think of it, including how accurate and clear its bills are, and whether it offers value for money.
+Below, we highlight more details about Robin Hood Energy’s scores from our latest survey.
+Scroll down to find out what Robin Hood Energy's customers really think of it, including how accurate and clear its bills are, and whether it offers value for money.

 Find out how Robin Hood Energy compares with other energy companies – click to see the full results of the best and worst energy companies.